ryanblock/macos-improvifier/readme.md

 # macOS improvifier

+## 2023 update

+Some of the more useful better settings found in this script may no longer be working in Ventura or other later macOS versions.
+However, I've had pretty good luck with [Marcel Bresink's TinkerTool](https://www.bresink.com/osx/TinkerTool.html), give it a shot!

 > A collection of hidden settings that makes Macs feel (and sometimes run) a bit faster

 Over the last few decades, the folks at Apple have pioneered an enormous number of friendly, cute, fun, and often elegant details into their software – especially macOS, their most mature operating system.